qml.QSVT¶

 Note

 This template allows users to define hardware-compatible block encoding and projector-controlled phase shift circuits.
-For a QSVT implementation that is tailored for simulators see
+For a QSVT implementation that is tailored to work directly with an input matrix and a transformation polynomial see

 \[U_{QSVT} = \tilde{\Pi}_{\phi_1}U\left[\prod^{(d-1)/2}_{k=1}\Pi_{\phi_{2k}}U^\dagger \tilde{\Pi}_{\phi_{2k+1}}U\right]\Pi_{\phi_{d+1}}.\]And when the number of projector-controlled phase shifts is odd (\(d\) is even):